takzen/portiqo7-ai-showcase/README.md

 ## 💤 About the Creator

-InvestIQ is being developed by a team passionate about combining **AI**, **finance**, and **clean engineering**.
+Portiqo7 is being developed by a team passionate about combining **AI**, **finance**, and **clean engineering**.
 Our mission is to democratize sophisticated portfolio management tools previously available only to institutions.

 **Team Expertise**: